-First Lady Michelle Obama’s historic live chat with Latina moms, which I moderated in July, received rave reviews and still has the Latino community buzzing.
+First Lady Michelle Obama help a historic live chat with Latina moms, which I moderated in July, received rave reviews and still has the Latino community buzzing.
 The Latina moms who participated—Melanie Edwards, Yvette Marquez-Shrapnack, Monica Olivera, and Shirley Rodriguez—are Mamiverse contributors with a passion for a myriad of issues including healthy eating, education, health care, home schooling, and more.
 The chat lasted half an hour and it went by in the blink of an eye.
 As the presidential election nears, Latino voters are still left with numerous questions; I’d like to take this opportunity to fill in some of the blanks.

 The event was, in my view, a masterful political stroke by the Obama campaign.
 In thirty minutes the Obamas demonstrated they understood just how important the voices of Latina mothers are going to be this election cycle.
 As I mentioned during the chat, “as the ‘deciders’ in our Latino households, it will be us moms that have a big say in who the next president of the United States is going to be.”
 By reaching out proactively to Mamiverse to start the conversation, the Obama team demonstrated their political savvy when it comes to this important demographic within an important demographic.